833-483-7477

 Some specific signs of electrolyte imbalances include:

 • Chloride: Low chloride levels are often not noticeable.
-Since chloride is closely tied to sodium, looking out for sodium imbalance symptoms can help you spot out low or high chloride levels.
+Since chloride is closely tied to sodium, looking out for sodium imbalance symptoms can help you spot low or high chloride levels.

-• Sodium: The symptoms of low or high levels of sodium include confusion, headaches, personality changes and lethargy.
+• Sodium: The symptoms of low or high levels of sodium include confusion, headaches, personality changes, and lethargy.
 Extreme drops in sodium levels can potentially become life-threatening, which includes seizures or death.

 • Potassium: People may not experience symptoms when they have low levels of potassium, but regular low levels may cause abnormal heart rhythms or impact how the body stores glycogen.
-Extremely low levels may cause cramps, muscle weakness, muscle spasms and respiratory problems.
+Extremely low levels may cause cramps, muscle weakness, spasms, and respiratory problems.
 High potassium levels may not show symptoms, but the body may experience muscle weakness.

-• Calcium: The signs of low calcium levels can include changes in nails, skin or hair, cataracts or yeast infections.
-Extremely low levels of calcium may cause muscle spasms, alter the body’s reflexes or cause seizures.
-High levels of calcium may cause nausea, loss of appetite, abdominal pain, constipation and bowel obstruction.
-Extremely high levels of calcium may potentially cause confusion, mood swings, kidney failure, shock or death.
+• Calcium: The signs of low calcium levels can include changes in nails, skin, or hair, cataracts, or yeast infections.
+Extremely low levels of calcium may cause muscle spasms, alter the body’s reflexes, or cause seizures.
+High levels of calcium may cause nausea, loss of appetite, abdominal pain, constipation, and bowel obstruction.
+Extremely high levels of calcium may potentially cause confusion, mood swings, kidney failure, shock, or death.

-• Phosphate: Low phosphate levels may cause symptoms like respiratory failure, seizure, muscle weakness, heart failure or coma.
+• Phosphate: Low phosphate levels may cause symptoms like respiratory failure, seizure, muscle weakness, heart failure, or coma.
 Low phosphate levels typically occur because of poor nutrition or other chronic conditions.

 Other general symptoms of an electrolyte imbalance include: